Brian May Guitars Gallery

 Jubilee Gold Special LE

-A featured colour for the last decade, this opulent Special originally went full-Trump in 2004, sporting gold guards and hardware.
+A featured colour for the last decade, this opulent Special originally launched in 2004, sporting gold guards and hardware.
 The most recent Mk.
-III Limited Edition toned down the bling but stayed classy with cream plates.
+III Limited Edition toned down the bling, but kept it classy with cream plates.

-Celebrating the 30th anniversary of Queen's stone-cold classic 1975 LP "A Night At The Opera", the album that spawned the mega-hit "Bohemian Rhapsody", introduced the World to Brian May's ukulele playing and forever defined the band's international reputation as one of rock 'n' roll''s most innovative acts.
+Celebrating the 30th anniversary of Queen's stone-cold classic 1975 LP "A Night At The Opera", the album that spawned the mega-hit "Bohemian Rhapsody", introduced the world to Brian May's ukulele playing and forever defined the band's international reputation as one of rock & roll's most innovative acts.

 The Born Free Special

-A beautifully unique version of the BMG Special, with an ornate engraved body crafted from laser-cut, stainless steel, coupled with a stock mahogany neck, Tri-Sonic style pickups and switching system.
+A beautifully unique version of the BMG Special, with an ornate, engraved body crafted from laser-cut, stainless steel by Dwayne Becknell of Lacuna Acoustic Art coupled with a stock mahogany neck, Tri-Sonic style pickups and switching system.

-Brian used this exquisite instrument on the video for the 2012 "Born Free" single by Kerry Ellis & Brian May, in support of the Born Free Foundation, as well as on the duo's intimate 2012 - 2013 European tour.
+Brian used a version of this striking instrument with a carbon fibre/hard rock maple neck on the video for the 2012 "Born Free" charity single by Kerry Ellis & Brian May, as well as on the duo's intimate "Acoustic By Candlelight" European tours in 2012-2014.

 The BMG Face

-Brian used the guitar, suitably enough, on the 2008 Queen/Paul Rodgers "Cosmic Rocks" tour, although with a twist, as Brian explains...
+Brian used the guitar, suitably enough, on the 2008 Queen/Paul Rodgers "Rock The Cosmos" tour, although with a twist, as Brian explains...

 "It has a great feel and sound just naturally, but we have now customised it further by wiring the pickups in parallel instead of series, so the instrument now responds in a way more reminiscent of the tone of, say - a Stratocaster - but still with the BM warmth and still with the BM combination switching, so it is unique.
 I love it... for "C-lebrity" and "Crazy Little Thing", it gives me a whole new set of colours to play with."